coldchip/phpwebserver/README.md

 Tired of writing spagetti web server code in php?
 This PHP web server library will solve your hassle in minutes!
 It's so simple that it takes about 10 lines make a web server.

-Orginally made for captive portal by me.
 If you have any improvements you want to add to this library, please feel free to write it down in the issues tab!

 # Enjoy!